Ahafo Region: Location and size

-The Ahafo Region is bordered on the north by the Bono region, the east by Ashanti Region, the west by the Bono region, the south by the Western North Region and is made up of 6 districts.
+The Ahafo Region is bordered on the north by the Bono Region, on the east by the Ashanti Region, on the west by the Bono Region, and on the south by the Western North Region and is made up of 6 districts.

 Climate and vegetation

-The Ahafo Region is part of the forest belt of Ghana and has a vegetation consists predominantly of fertile soil, grassland, especially savanna with clusters of drought-resistant trees such as baobabs or acacias.
+The Ahafo Region is part of the forest belt of Ghana and has vegetation consisting predominantly of fertile soil and grassland, especially savanna with clusters of drought-resistant trees such as baobabs or acacias.
 Between December and April is the dry season.
-The wet season is between about July and November with an average annual rainfall of 750 to 1050 mm (30 to 40 inches).
-The highest temperatures are reached at the end of the dry season, the lowest in December and January.
+The wet season is between about July and November, with an average annual rainfall of 750 to 1050 mm (30 to 40 inches).
+The highest temperatures are reached at the end of the dry season; the lowest are in December and January.
 However, the hot Harmattan wind from the Sahara blows frequently between December and the beginning of February.
 The temperatures can vary between 14 °C (59 °F) at night and 40 °C (104 °F) during the day.